 - Your Roof: How is it Covered?

-Your Roof is the MOST IMPORTANT part of your home, especially when it comes to homeowners insurance.
-A normal roof should be replaced about one time every 20 years.
-If you have an older roof, your home insurance coverage may only cover the roof at Actual Cash Value (ACV).
-This means in a roof claim, you aren't getting a full reimbursement to put on a new roof.
-Say your roof is 19 years old and you have a hail storm that damages the roof to the point that it needs a full repair.
-The insurance company is not going to cut you a check for a brand new roof if it is covered at ACV, because you were going to have to replace the roof in the next 5 years anyway.
+You should update an asphalt shingle roof once every 20 years.
+If you have an older roof, your home insurance may only cover the roof at Actual Cash Value (ACV).
+A fancy way of saying you aren't getting a full reimbursement to put on a new roof in a claim scenario.
+Say your roof is 19 years old, and you have a hail storm that damages the roof to the point that it needs a full repair.
+The insurance company is not going to cut you a check for a brand new roof if it is covered at ACV, because you were going to have to replace the roof in the next five years anyway.
 They will give you a check that represents the remaining useful life of your roof.
-If the roof is 19 years old, has a 25 year useful life, costs $15,000 to replace, and you have a $1,000 deductible, you are only going to get a check for (25-19)/25*15,000 - $1,000 = $2,600.
+If the roof is 19 years old, has a 25-year useful life, costs $15,000 to replace, and you have a $1,000 deductible, you are only going to get a check for (25-19)/25*15,000 - $1,000 = $2,600.
 If your roof is covered at Replacement Cost, you are getting a check for $15,000 - $1,000 = $14,000.
-In this very common example, the Replacement Cost Coverage on your roof was worth an extra $11,400.
+In this common example, the Replacement Cost Coverage on your roof was worth an extra $11,400.
 Check how your roof is covered when getting quotes.

 Now that you're an expert on home insurance coverage, it's time to go shopping!
 Shopping for home insurance can be confusing.
-There are lots of ways you can find quotes, but no matter what path you take, you will eventually end up at a home insurance agent (like me).
-No one can sell you a policy if they are not licensed.
-There are many "lead generation" sites out there that advertise the ability to "compare quotes" or "save $615 on your home insurance", but in reality, they cannot sell you insurance.
-All they do is sell your information to licensed insurance agents or insurance carriers.
-If you like shopping online (we do!), always check that website you are using is a licensed insurance agency or carrier before submitting your personal information, unless you are ok with your information being sold to the highest bidder.
+There are many ways to find quotes, but no matter what path you take, you will eventually end up at a home insurance agent (like me).
+No one can sell you insurance if they are not licensed.
+There are many lead generation sites out there that advertise the ability to compare quotes, but in reality, they cannot sell you insurance without an insurance license.
+They can sell your information to licensed insurance agents or insurance carriers, though.
+If you like online shopping (we do!), always check that the website you are using is a licensed insurance agency or carrier before submitting your personal information.

 While 90% of homeowners start their insurance shopping online, the majority end up finalizing the purchase offline.
-Here are the 3 ways you can actually finalize or buy your homeowners insurance:
+Here are the three ways you can buy your homeowners insurance:

 You also can choose which type of insurance agent you would like to work with: